la2050/challenge/_2021/learn/girls-inc-of-greater-los-angeles.md

   participate in the annual Girls Inc. national Strong, Smart, Bold Outcomes Survey (SSBOS), measuring attitudes, dietary habits, activity levels, academic interest, diligence and investment.
 Girls also self-report their grades each year, which gives us another data point.
 Our most recent SSBOS results provided these data points: 60% of Girls Inc. L.A. girls report they finish all their homework all the time, while another 28% finish all of it most of the time; 70% said they will definitely or probably go to graduate school to get a Masters, Medical Degree, Law Degree, or Doctorate when asked how far they think they’ll go in school; 76% of girls said even when they get bad grades, they don’t ever give up; and 94% agreed that they think science is fun and interesting.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '1800' Describe how Los Angeles County will be different if your work is successful.: >- A 2-year study by The American Institutes for Research (AIR) shows that Girls Inc. girls stand out as leaders across multiple indicators, exhibiting the
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '1800' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '325' Describe how Los Angeles County will be different if your work is successful.: >- A 2-year study by The American Institutes for Research (AIR) shows that Girls Inc. girls stand out as leaders across multiple indicators, exhibiting the